lindsayphan/MomotaroGame/README.md

  > [game name] is a text-based role-playing game where you can play as different character types such as: [character-name-1], [character-name-2], or [character-name-3].
 Depending on your selected character, you will have different items and abilities to choose from.
 You encounter enemies like [list of enemies].
 To win the game, you must beat the final boss, [boss-name].
 There are two difficulties to choose from, normal (all items and abilities available) and hard (tougher enemies and no healing abilities).

  > * Why is it important or interesting to you?

+ > The group unanimously agreed to create a role-playing game for our final project because everyone in the group likes to play games and finds joy in the wonders of storytelling.
+Furthermore, we wanted to see what it would be like to be on the development side of gaming instead of just playing.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  > * What will be the input/output of your project?
  > * What are the features that the project provides?